Gogyoo/pneumonia_diagnosis/README.md

  2. Run the `requirements.txt` file using `pip install -r requirements.txt`.
  3. Run the `fastapi.py` script using `uvicorn pneumonia.api.fastapi:app --reload`.
  4. Open `127.0.0.1:8000` in your browser.
- 5. Choose a lung x-ray image from your disk and click on the `Predict` button.
+ 5. Choose a lung x-ray image from your disk and click on the `Submit` button.

 ## Train and Test